“My home eating philosophy is about being creative with food. We don’t cook meat at home much, it’s mostly vegetarian.

 Second shelf – La Croix Citron (my daughter’s fave) and Coconut (my fave), homemade Kim Chi, homemade preserved Muscadine Grapes (back), Umeboshi Plums.
 I love adding Umeboshi when making sauces as they add the perfect amount of sweet, tart and umami flavors.

-Third shelf – Stella Artois, a perfect beer for drinking while eating, light and refreshing and a mild palate that goes well with most food.
+Third shelf – Stella Artois, a perfect beer for drinking while eating, light and refreshing and mild enough to go with most food.

 Drawers – Lancaster Farm CSA produce.
 The mystery of a CSA box is something like the Chopped TV show, a creative challenge.
 Plus you support local farmers which is an important thing to do for our planet.
 In it was eggplant (I roast whole till soft, open it up and top with Romesco and a nob of triple Creme Cheese), Zucchini for fritters that I make with Chickpea Flour, Beets (I’m developing a Beet souffle for a project.
 I love a souffle, it’s light and nourishing), and Yellow Peppers (Yellow Pepper Romesco, yum)”